 - Report and remit GST/HST collected on your ride-sharing fares

 These requirements apply no matter how much income you earn from ride-sharing.
-Essentially, all fares charged by a ride-share partner/driver are now subject to GST/HST.
+All fares charged by a ride-share driver are now subject to GST/HST.

 Each reporting period has its advantages and disadvantages.
 If you choose the annual reporting method, you’ll typically submit your GST/HST return when you file your personal tax return.
 Your personal tax return is due on April 30th.
 It’s important to remember that even though your tax return is due June 15th because you’re self-employed, if you have tax owing, you’ll need to pay your taxes by April 30th.